Anyone who enjoys a good bowl of pasta know how delicious carbohydrate rich meals can be. Some would even say addictive.

 Carbs help tryptophan reach the brain

 Tyrosine, methionine, tryptophan and others, compete for uptake into the brain, and as it turns out, tryptophan is perpetually in last place.

-Boom, we eat carbs, and our brains become better at making serotonin.
-In this way, eating crabs lights up the brain’s pleasure centers, and has the potential to be addictive for some people.
+We eat carbs, and our brains become better at making serotonin.
+In this way, eating crabs lights up the brain’s pleasure centers.

 Consider this quote from Richard J. Wurtman’s paper titled the Effect of Nutrients on Neurotransmitter Release: